FusionCache/docs/docs/pspub/pspub.md

 }
 ```

-If "payments" exists then no response for that, but if "stats" did not exist then we receive and error for that channel:
+As an example, if "payments" exists but "stats" does not, there will be an error response for the non-existent "stats" channel since `create` is not set:

 ```json
 {